www-oto-dev/webdev-sdk/framework/python/documentation/services/FormulasService.md

 ## new

-Create new set (default or specified settings) and return sets's hex string ID
+Create new set (default or specified settings)

 - HTTP Method: `PUT`
-- Endpoint: `/formulas/set/new`
+- Endpoint: `/formulas/revision/new`

 **Parameters**